Whole body MRI and CNO/CRMO

 WB-MRI is a relatively new tool for assessment of multifocal bone pathology.
 It allows for the detection and characterisation of disease at an early, and sometimes pre-clinical stage, without using ionising radiation.
 The method has already been embraced for clinical use although, to date, no studies addressing its precision, accuracy and clinical validity in children exists.

 The maturation of bone during childhood has a significant impact on the MRI appearances.
 First, cellular red bone marrow is replaced by fatty marrow, second, the constitution of the remaining red marrow changes and third, there is an ongoing ossification process.
 Moreover, the skeleton in children is softer and more vascular than that of adults.
 These features, amongst others, lead to signal changes which may easily be mistaken for pathology, such as inflammation or tumour.
 Research aiming to establish normative MRI data in children is highly encouraged and supported by the main European Paediatric Radiology research communities, namely the paediatric ‘arm’ of the European Imaging for Biomedical Imaging Research (EIBIR)-initiative and the European Society for Pediatric Radiology (ESPR) research group (www.espr.org).

 Preliminary results, suggesting that there are numerous oedema-like changes in nearly all bones during maturation/growth, were presented at ESPR (European Society of Pediatric Radiology) congress in Helsinki, May 2019, and was honoured with the ESPR Young investigator prize.
-Hietherto, two papers have been published.
+Hietherto, three papers have been published.